 The well-known Apache Lucene library, which powers both Solr and Elasticsearch systems, is a nice example of a leading search engine based on keyword matching.
 When applied to ecommerce, these search systems treat all product information (such as title, attributes, and description) as parts of one large text document.

-Ranking formulas can become pretty sophisticated, and take into account a variety of statistical factors and additional data, such as the newness of the product.
+Ranking formulas can become pretty sophisticated, and can take into account a variety of statistical factors and additional data, such as the newness of the product.
 Still, at the core they’re about counting words.